rancher/rancher.github.io/os/quick-start-guide/index.md

 ### Deploying a Docker Container

-Let's try to deploy a normal Docker container on the `docker` daemon.
-The RancherOS `docker` daemon is identical to any other Docker environment, so all normal Docker commands work.
+Let's try to deploy a normal Docker container on the Docker daemon.
+The RancherOS Docker daemon is identical to any other Docker environment, so all normal Docker commands work.

 ```bash
 $ docker run -d nginx